paperswithcode/releasing-research-code/README.md

 For NeurIPS 2020 code submissions we recommend using a [README.md template](#readmemd-template) and checking as many items on the [ML Code Completeness Checklist](#ml-code-completeness-checklist) as possible.

-We expect these recommendations to be useful for all ML research repositories (i.e. beyond conference submissions), as they are based on a [data-driven analysis](https://medium.com/paperswithcode) of research impact.
+Despite being aimed at NeurIPS 2020 authors, we feel these recommendations are useful more broadly - for all ML research repositories.
+You can learn more about our analysis that lead to thse recommendations in [our blog post](https://medium.com/paperswithcode).

 ## README.md template